 - Brush with egg whites and sprinkle with remaining cinnamon sugar.

 - Bake for 30 minutes.
-Then cover pie with foil, reduce heat and bake for another 25 minutes or until crusts are cooked through and syrup has thickened.
+Then cover pie with foil, reduce heat to 350 F. and bake for another 25 minutes or until crusts are cooked through and syrup has thickened.
 (Juices may bubble over the pie plate so place a baking sheet or foil under the pie plate to keep your over clean.
 I learned this the hard way.)

 - When done, remove from oven and remove foil.
 Let cobbler cool.